-The workshop introduces students to mathematical modelling in ecology using predator-prey relationships.
+The workshop takes around 60-90 minutes, it introduces students to mathematical modelling in ecology using predator-prey relationships.
 Through real-world examples like hares and lynx, students explore how populations grow, interact, and decline depending on food sources and predation.

 The core focus is on: